BalazsNyiro/erlango/README.md

    - Robert Virding (special education in OTP Bank, Budapest)

   For my friends in ERFI - we worked and enjoyed Erlang together:
-   - Ferenc Böröczki   (who was able to arrive with his bike in the coldest rain) (who completely updated the team's daily codes during the nights :-)
+   - Ferenc Böröczki   (who was able to arrive with his bike in the coldest rain - and completely updated the team's daily codes during the nights :-)
    - György Báló       (whose knowledge about the bank-system was incredible)
    - Márkó Kitjonics   (who asked the best programming questions)
-   - Valentin Bujdosó  (who was the hardest
+   - Valentin Bujdosó  (who is a brilliant and kind man)
    - Attila Faragó     (who was a kind man behind the hard surface)
    - Zoltán Uramecz    (who was a Commodore 64 fan, like me)